Mahmoud-developer8/Lugx-Store/README.md

 # Lugx-Store

-This A Website Made With HTML & CSS To Help People Buy Games Online and This Project Was Made To Apply To Html & Css Course and This Is A Personal Project.
+This is a website built with **HTML & CSS** to help people buy games online.
+This project was created as a personal practice to apply what I learned in my HTML & CSS course.

+---

-## Project Features
+## 🚀 Project Features

-This Website Is So Easy To Use And It Has A Simpel Colors To Make Your Eyes Good And To help You To Stay Comfortabel This Website Is Very Good To Do After Complete HTML & CSS Course
+* **Easy to Use:** The website features a simple and user-friendly interface.
+* **Eye-Friendly Design:** It uses a simple, pleasant color palette that is comfortable for the eyes during long browsing sessions.
+* **Great Practice:** A perfect project to work on after completing an HTML & CSS course.